-The Community Infrastructure Levy (CIL) is a charge collected from new developments which funds facilities such as:
+The Community Infrastructure Levy (CIL) is a charge collected on new developments to fund infrastructure improvements such as:

 - roads and transport

 CIL generally applies to all proposals which add 100m2 of new floorspace or a new dwelling (please check the regulations or email us to check against the full list).
 This includes bringing vacant buildings back into use.
 The amount to pay is the increase in floorspace (m2) multiplied by the rate in the CIL charging schedule.

 In most CIL cases this is the process you will need to complete;

 - Submit Form 1 (CIL Additional Information) and Form 2 (Assumption of Liability) when you submit your Planning application - If you plan on selling your development site prior to work commencing you will then need to complete Form 4 (Transfer of Assumed Liability)

 - Submit Form 7-13 (Various exemptions) if you feel you are exempt from the whole or some of the payment